IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/user-profiles.md

 layout: default
 ---

 It is important to allow users to customize their usage of an infotainment system.
-TomTom IndiGO allows the creation of a personalized user experience by linking settings and preferences to an active user profile.
+TomTom Digital Cockpit allows the creation of a personalized user experience by linking settings and preferences to an active user profile.
 It is possible to have user profile specific settings with different configuration values depending on the current user using the platform.
 This can be convenient,